Wavestream-Labs/chatgpt-prompts/README.md

 # chatgpt-prompts

-a collection of chatGPT prompts we've been using at Wavestream Labs
+A collection of chatGPT prompts we've been using at Wavestream Labs.
+We'be been using GPT4.

 - [prompt creator](prompt-creator.md)